-Prerequisite: Open only to students who have earned "RP" (report in progress) in Rhetoric and Writing Studies 92A but have not satisfied the Writing Competency requirement.
+Prerequisite: Open only to students who have earned "NC" in Rhetoric and Writing Studies 92A.

 Evaluation based on student writing portfolio.
 Credit in Rhetoric and Writing Studies 92B satisfies the SDSU writing competency requirement.

 LOWER DIVISION COURSES (Acceptable for Baccalaureate Credit)